Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/introduction.rst

 and the *contents* of the image will begin to disappear gradually behind the left boundary of the original image.
 After some amount of panning,
 we'll have lost all of our original contents and just see an empty black image backdrop.
-The only solution to deal with that problem is to *move the final image frame along to the right,* thus following the originally intended panning movement.
+The only solution to deal with that problem is to *move the final image frame along to the right*, thus following the originally intended panning movement.
 Of course, this time, we do want to perform this newly added panning movement in a smooth and clean way.